Shanghai COVID curbs prompt half of U.S. firms in China to cut revenue forecasts - survey | Headlines

 "Even if your employees are within the factory bubble, your trucks have to come and go sending inputs and outputs, but that's not possible," said Zheng.
 "I hope this is only a temporary, drastic measure to stop the spread."

-The city of 26 million people has been battling its largest outbreak for nearly a month and this week most of Shanghai was put under lockdown as cases continued to surge.
+Shanghai has been battling its largest outbreak for nearly a month and this week most of the city of 26 million people was put under lockdown as cases continued to surge.
 Authorities have implemented the lockdown in two phases, first targeting the eastern part of the city, followed by the west.

 Shanghai-based power transmission equipment maker Sieyuan Electric Co said the pandemic has disrupted operations, logistics and raw material supplies, impacting its first quarter and full-year performance.
 East Money Information Co said it was highly uncertain if its annual shareholder meeting can be held at its Shanghai headquarters on April 8, and is suggesting shareholders participate online.